 - Planning permission – the size and site of your garden office will determine whether you need planning permission however because shepherd huts are wheeled buildings they don’t need it in most cases

 - Functionality – having an office purpose built for you means that it will suit you perfectly.
-We build all our huts on a bespoke basis so from fitted furniture to bookshelves and a full electric package we can make sure that you get exactly what you want

 - Flexibility – add a day bed and your office can double as a guest bedroom and with a shepherd hut you always have the option to take your office with you if you move house